Learn about retention policies and retention labels

 |Retention applied based on conditions

-- sensitive info types, KQL queries, trainable classifiers
+- sensitive info types, KQL queries and keywords, trainable classifiers

 |Retention applied manually||No||Yes|